FateMeetsLuck/dmildew/README.md

 For of loops cannot iterate over chars in a string so one has to write a regular for-loop that checks the length.

-Binding classes by inheriting from ScriptObject does not work and is not supported.
+Binding classes by extending ScriptObject will not work and is not supported.

 ## Help